WiIIson/EMGFlow-Python-Package/docs/reference/extract-features.md

 **Parameters**

 `psd`: pd.DataFrame
 - A Pandas dataframe containing a 'Frequency' and 'Power' column.
-Should be normalized.
+The 'Power' column should be normalized.

 `freq`: int, float, optional (60)
-- Frequency threshold separating fast-twitching (high-frequency) muscles from slow-twitching (low-frequency) muscles.
-The default is 60.
+- Frequency threshold of the Twitch Index separating fast-twitching (high-frequency) muscles from slow-twitching (low-frequency) muscles.
+The default is 60.0.

 **Raises**

-An exception is raised if `freq` is less or equal to 0.
+An exception is raised if `freq` is less than or equal to 0.

-An exception is raised if `psd` does not only have columns 'Frequency' and 'Power'.
+An exception is raised if `psd` does not have the columns 'Frequency' and 'Power'.

 **Returns**